tailhook/khufu/README.rst

 3. I'm tired of composing views and stores independently [2]_

 ..
 [1] Indentation-based syntax is a bonus.
 ..
-[2] Sure, the model proposed here doesn't work for everyone
+[2] Sure, the model proposed here doesn't work for everyone.

 So What Is It?